 As stated above, the terms “term sheet,” “expression of interest,” “letter of intent,” and “indication of interest” are commonly used interchangeably.
 However, there are sometimes subtle differences in the way these terms are applied.
 A letter of intent, for example, is more likely to be issued by a prospective buyer a little bit later than would be a mere expression of interest and is more likely to include binding provisions, such as a grant of exclusivity to the prospective buyer.
 However, these are just generalizations.

 You can learn more about selling your business from the expert faculty of Financial Poise in this webinar.

-Peter Feinberg has almost 25 years’ experience representing primarily middle market companies in all aspects and many sectors of merger and acquisition transactions.
+Peter Feinberg has more than 25 years’ experience representing primarily middle market companies in all aspects and many sectors of merger and acquisition transactions.
 Mr. Feinberg has successfully closed well over 100 merger and acquisition transactions, representing buyers and sellers, public and privately held companies, multinational firms, family owned businesses and private equity firms.
-He practices…
+He…